Industry Insights into Smart, Connected Products

 Computerworld/IDG Research - July, 2014

 Significant opportunities and challenges await the IT leaders at companies that embrace the Internet of Things, according to a recent IDG Research Services survey of 300 IT decision-makers at manufacturers worldwide.
 While IT leaders will benefit from greater involvement in product development and overall strategy, they also must be wary of the risks associated with underestimating challenges like connectivity, application development, and time to value.
-Download the white paper ›
+Request to download this report ›

 The Internet of Things: Transforming Manufacturing